KarTrak

-KarTrak, sometimes KarTrak ACI (Automatic Car Identification) or just ACI was a colored barcode system designed to automatically identify railcars and other rolling stock.
+KarTrak, sometimes KarTrak ACI (Automatic Car Identification) or just ACI, was a colored barcode system designed to automatically identify railcars and other rolling stock.
 KarTrak was made a requirement in North America in 1967, but technical problems led to the abandonment of the system by around 1977.

 History

 Issue and early development

 Railroads have struggled with the tracking of railroad cars across their vast networks, a problem that became worse with the increased growth of systems and movement of rail cars from network to network via interchange.
 A railroad's car could end up a thousand miles away on another company's tracks.
-This didn't factor the ever growing fleet of privately owned railroad cars, from companies such as TrailerTrain and Union Tank Car Company, who owned massive fleets of railroad cars, but were not actually railroads.
+This did not factor in the ever growing fleet of privately owned railroad cars, from companies such as TrailerTrain and Union Tank Car Company, who owned massive fleets of railroad cars, but were not actually railroads.
 A missing car took time to track down, often requiring workers to walk rail yards looking at cars until it was located.

 In 1959 David Jarrett Collins approached his employer GTE Sylvania to use a newly developed computer system in conjunction with scanners to track railroad cars.
 The idea was inspired by Collins summers in college where he worked for the Pennsylvania Railroad.
 During the early portion of the 1960s, Sylvania's Applied Research Lab team met with representatives of various railroads to gain insight into their needs and wants for a car tracking system.

 Features and design aspects desired by the railroads included: